 If you’re just getting started, it can be a good idea to make a blogging calendar.
 Decide on the types of categories you’re going to be posting, and build a schedule around them.
 For example, you could post a monthly round-up on the last Sunday of every month.
 You could then commit to two extra posts during the month: one at the beginning and one towards the middle.
-As your blog grows and you’re able to dedicate more time to it, you can up your posting schedule.
+As your site grows and you’re able to dedicate more time to it, you can up your posting schedule.

 Have a schedule that outlines at least three months into your content future.
 Decide on the topics and post categories you want to cover and assign each a writing, editing and publishing date.
 Even though you’re accountable to no one but yourself, it’s important to be disciplined with posting.
-The main reason blogs fail is that people abandon them.
+The main reason sites fail is that people abandon them.
 To keep people checking back, you need to offer them fresh content when they do.

-Before you launch your personal blog, it’s a good idea to have several posts ready and in the bag.
-During a blog’s launch, you’ll likely be dealing with a lot of different issues; things like your blogging software and hosting account may need to take center stage.
+Before you launch your personal site, it’s a good idea to have several posts ready and in the bag.
+During a launch, you’ll likely be dealing with a lot of different issues; things like your blogging software and hosting account may need to take center stage.
 Being able to maintain a consistent flow of content during the first few months of finding your feet is key to building a readership.